 On March 19, 2021, we recorded a license agreement in the amount of \$2,858 in settlement of the Barry legal matter.
+Amortization is recorded based on the cases completed in the given period.

 On June 10, 2020, we purchased certain intellectual property assets from Band-Lok, LLC, a North Carolina limited liability company ("Band-Lok"), related to its Tether Clamp and Implantation System ("Tether Clamp System") for \$3,394 in total consideration.
 We use the Tether Clamp System in connection with our Bandloc 5.5/6.0 System.
 We were previously the sole licensee of the purchased assets under a license agreement with Band-Lok.